This short course is presented by FiE in conjunction with FoodStream and the Faculty of Natural Resourses, Catholic University of Temuco, Chile.

 FoodStream is an Australian company which, working with Gordon Young of FiE and extrusion specialist Dennis Forte, has been presenting extrusion training in countries including Australia, Thailand, and New Zealand for 20 years.
 This course has been presented annually in Norway since 2015, with excellent feedback from participants.

-The course will be presented in English.
+The course will be presented in English, with simultaneous translation into Spanish.

 This 3-day course covers the principles of extrusion, the design of extrusion processes for aquatic feeds, as well as how the formulation interacts with the extrusion process.
 Principles learned will be demonstrated using the extruder in at the Fish Nutrition and Physiology Laboratory (Unidad de Nutrición y Fisiología de Peces).